Josiah Martin

-Josiah Martin (23 April 1737 – 13 April 1786) was a British Army officer and colonial official who served as the ninth and last British governor of North Carolina from 1771 to 1776.
+Josiah Martin (23 April 1737 – 13 April 1786) was a British Army officer and colonial official who served as the ninth and last governor of North Carolina from 1771 to 1776, and in exile until 1783.

 Early life and career

-Martin was born in Dublin, Ireland, of the son of Samuel Martin, a planter well established on the Caribbean island of Antigua, third son of his father's second marriage.
-His elder half-brother Samuel Martin (1714–1788) was secretary to the Treasury in London.
-Another brother Sir Henry Martin (1735–1794) was for many years naval commissioner at Portsmouth and Comptroller of the Royal Navy.
-Sir Henry was father of Thomas Byam Martin.
+Martin was born in Dublin, Ireland, the son of Samuel Martin, a planter well established on the Caribbean island of Antigua.
+He was the third son of his father's second marriage.
+His elder half-brother Samuel Martin (1714–1788) was Secretary to the Treasury at London.
+Another brother, Sir Henry Martin (1735–1794), was naval commissioner at Portsmouth and Comptroller of the Navy.

-This Josiah Martin's uncle, also Josiah Martin (1699–1778) but born in Antigua, left Antigua after 1750 and settled at Far Rockaway, Long Island.
-He was a member of the first board of trustees for King's College (now Columbia University) in 1754 and a member of the royal council of New York in 1754–1755.
-From 1759 to 1764, he was on the council of the governor of the Province of New York.
-Josiah Martin, the younger, married his first cousin Elizabeth Martin, daughter of the elder Josiah Martin of Long Island, in 1761.
-At first undecided, he became an ensign in the British Army in 1756, rising to the rank of Lieutenant-Colonel in 1769.

-On 29 December 1758, Josiah was appointed to the New York Council, a position once held by his uncle.
-Because of his trips to London and Antigua, the council, in November 1762, temporarily replaced him with Lawrence Read, superseded in turn by Lawrence's father Joseph Read, to sit in Martin's place until he returned.
-He was given "a full year to determine whether he will return to the council from the West Indies."
+Commissioned an ensign in the British Army in 1756, Martin had risen to the rank of Lieutenant Colonel by 1769.
+He participated in the battles of Louisbourg, Quebec, Martinique, and Havana.
+In 1761, he married his first cousin, Miss Elizabeth Martin of Far Rockaway, New York, the daughter of Josiah Martin (1699–1778).
+On 29 December 1758, Martin was appointed to the provincial council of New York.
+Frequent business trips to London and Antigua resulted in the council temporarily replacing him in November 1762 with Lawrence Read, superseded in turn by Lawrence's father Joseph Read, to sit in Martin's place until he returned.
+Martin was given "a full year to determine whether he will return to the council from the West Indies."

 Governor of North Carolina

-On 1 March 1771, Martin received his appointment from The Crown as Governor of the Province of North Carolina, succeeding James Hasell.
-Handicapped by illness, he remained in New York and was unable to present himself in the governor's palace at New Bern until Monday, 12 August 1771.
+On 1 March 1771, King George III appointed Martin provincial governor of North Carolina, succeeding James Hasell.
+Handicapped by illness, Martin remained at home in New York until 12 August 1771.